 Find a nice bell pepper.
 Pick whatever color you like, or use a mixture of colors.
 Remove the core and seeds from the pepper, and slice it thinly.

 Start with some olive oil and butter.
 Melt them together in a pan.
 Then peel and slice a small yellow onion and saute in the oil and butter until the onion is translucent.
 Add two minced garlic cloves and the thinly sliced bell pepper.
 Cook until the pepper has softened slightly.
 Add the diced fresh tomatoes and thinly sliced zucchini.
 Cook until the zucchini has slightly softened.
-Then add some dried basil and oregano, some dry white wine, and some vegetable stock.
+Then add some dried basil and oregano, some smoked Spanish paprika, some dry white wine, and some vegetable stock.
 Let that simmer slowly for about 15 minutes until most of the liquid has evaporated.
 Season with salt and pepper and serve!